“You adapt yourself to the contents of the paintbox.”

 - Position a metronome and a recorder at your side, and use them often.
 To verify your intonation, enlist a keyboard or an electronic tuner.

 “Rehearsals can’t be fully productive unless all participating musicians have learned their parts.”

 3. Rehearse Strategically in Group Practice

 The strategies involved in rehearsing ensemble music mirror those we use to practice solo repertoire.
 That is, we progressively ripen pieces through the new, developing, and performance material zones, working in sections, solving problems, refining our interpretations, and steadily increasing tempo.
+Here are some tips:

 - Start each group rehearsal with a verbal outline of how you’ll proceed, but allow room in your timeline for unforeseen snags.

 - Strike a balance between tackling small portions and executing large spans.

 - As interpretive ideas unfold, mark your music afresh.
 Keep a metronome handy, and periodically check your timing and tempos.

 - Take breaks.
 If your repertoire isn’t taxing, pause for 10 minutes after working for 50; with more intense material, stop for five minutes following 25 minutes of rehearsing.